paulfioravanti/plover-q-and-a/examples/README.md

 the question, answer, or byline.
 They also each have a set of `"ending"` formatting, same as speakers.

+Note that the concept of an "answer byline", where a witness under cross-examination is "checked back in" by name after another third party speaks, does not exist in Platinum Steno-style Q&A. However, it can exist in other styles, like the one which would seem to be used in [Tasmania][] courts, as exemplified in [this document][].

+You can find an example configuration file to get "Tasmanian-style" Q&A here:
+[`tasmanian_style.json`][]

 ### Other Formatting

 For the very discerning Q&A-er, other more minute configuration is available for